MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 look at the catch light used in A Man Escaped and how it gave life to the image

-the ineficency of lights and how they arnt very light efficent so they need stong lights to power
+the inefficiency of lights and how they aren't very light efficient so they need strong lights to power

-(soft light was used since the being of cinema how)
+(soft light was used since the beginning of cinema how)